Complete Your Final Order

 See More +

-The divorce process can take 4 to 12 months if you don't have children, or up to two years (or more) if you do have children.
+The divorce process can take 4 to 12 months if you don't have children, or up to 2 years (or more) if you do have children.
 While this article will help you understand the process, you may want to consider getting a lawyer to help you.

 If you're looking for information on a specific step in the divorce process, use the links below to jump to the step you need: